 Use short, clear sentences.

 For chronic cases, talk about pain control, not anger control.

 Work on yourself first.

-Flooding is very contagious.
+Flooding is contagious.
 So is calm.
-Everytime you move yourself from flooding to calm you influence those around you.
+Each time you move yourself from flooding to calm, you influence those around you.

 Remember that flooding happens to everyone, in different ways, with different symptoms for each person.
-No one has immunity over it.
-We are wired for this.
+No one is immune to it.
 When it hits, be prepared to bring yourself out of it so you can increase the peace in your life.

 The BALM® program teaches people with loved ones suffering from Substance Use Disorder (SUD), other use disorders, or mental health challenges practical tips on how to manage flooding and communicate in a loving and effective manner.